MOU with Dammam airport paves way for logistics hub

 This initiative will mark the start of DACO’s and Aramco’s drive to elevate the upcoming future of flight traffic development, cargo business and business opportunities in the Eastern Province.

-Aramco has signed a Memorandum of Understanding with Dammam Airports Company (DACO) to explore the establishment of a fully integrated ecosystem that can serve the needs and support of Aramco and its subsidiaries, subcontractors, affiliate for their logistics and cargo facilities.
+Aramco has signed a Memorandum of Understanding with Dammam Airports Company (DACO) to explore the establishment of a fully integrated ecosystem that can serve the needs and support of Aramco and its subsidiaries, subcontractors, affiliates for their logistics, and cargo facilities.

 The collaboration will also entail support by DACO to companies registered in Saudi Aramco’s iktva program and facilitation of their onboarding to King Fahad International Airport (KFIA) cargo village for establishing their operation hubs.
 In addition, it will explore growing the passenger traffic and cargo business through KFIA by attracting new airlines.

 The signing ceremony took place at Dhahran North Park complex, and Aramco was represented by Mohammad Al-Shammary, vice president of Procurement and Supply Chain Management, and Mohammed Al-Mansour, DACO Chairman.

 Al-Shammary commented, “This agreement will contribute to the realization of one of the major aspirations of Saudi Vision 2030, namely becoming a global logistics hub by increasing the private sector participation, and expanding the cargo and logistics operation at KFIA.”